walterisbrown/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

 entries in Woodworking & Woodcarving
 (Three individuals, preferably one exhibited by a youth).

+#### RECYCLED CRAFTS:
+1. Bethany Barry Award $100.00 for the most creative reuse of face masks.
+3. Bethany Barry Award $75.00 forthe most creative shopping bag made out of recycled materials.

 #### OVERALL HANDICRAFTS:
 1. Golden Years Award ~ $25.00 for Outstanding Handicraft
 entered by an exhibitor over 80 years old (Marked over 80 on entryform).
 1. Jerry & Cheryl Connor Award ~ $50.00 for THE MOST
-OUTSTANDING YOUTH ENTRY in Handicrafts by a youth(18 years & under).
+OUTSTANDING YOUTH ENTRY in Handicrafts by a youthv (18 years & under).
 1. A Grand Prize of $100.00 will be awarded to THE MOST OUTSTANDING ENTRY in the Handicrafts Department.

-#### RECYCLED CRAFTS:
-1. Bethany Barry Award $100.00 for the most creative reuse of face masks.
-3. Bethany Barry Award $75.00 forthe most creative shopping bag made out of recycled materials.

 # ART and PHOTOGRAPHY

-SUPERINTENDENT: TBA
+INTERIM SUPERINTENDENT: Megan Sutton 545-2475

 ## RULES